 Now that you have an employee you’re really doing well.
 Business is booming and you’re far in the black.
 The only problem is that the back end of the business has kept you from truly recognizing your potential.
 You can make the best iPhone app in the country, but if you can’t handle downloads, advertising, and the other costs of running a business you’ll hold yourself (and your app) back from greatness.

 The next step is figuring out how you will automate the back end of your business as much as possible so that you don’t need to deal with it.
 This is crucial for scaling.
 Set up as many spreadsheets as possible and take copious notes detailing all transactions, workers’ schedules, and bandwidth.
-If you are more brick and mortar than technsilicon_bayou_always_track_financesology, simply replace “bandwidth” with “inventory”.
+If you are more brick and mortar than technology, simply replace “bandwidth” with “inventory”.
 Set reminders for any due dates you have, plans for the future and anything else that can be scheduled.

 You’re now automated and ready to go.
 It’s time to open your second office.
 Depending on what type of business you own, you could go in a variety of different directions.
 You could potentially secure a small business loan from one of the local New Orleans banks in the community and open a new business with that capital.
 If you’re looking to expand quickly, you could find potential investors, though you might not own the business outright after that.
 Lastly, you could find a suitor to franchise a location.
 This also opens up the possibility of rapid expansion, but it becomes much more complicated.